The Watch Me Play! Research approach

 The approach builds on previous studies indicating that observation-based therapeutic support was acceptable to a foster family and the social care network for a baby in care (Wakelyn 2011, 2019) and a study of infant mental health disorder that indicated that a majority of babies and young children in care suffered from one or more mental health or developmental difficulty (Hillen, Gafson et al., 2012).

 Watch Me Play! was discussed and evaluated in a series of training workshops in the UK and in Kiev, Ukraine involving 114 participants.
-95% of respondents rated WMP as useful for their current work and felt confident to try the approach.
+Ninety-five per cent of respondents rated WMP as useful for their current work and felt confident to try the approach.

 Participants in focus groups commented that the pressures of the care system can lead to the psychological and emotional experiences of infants and young children being less recognized.
 Although child-led play is fundamental in early years education, and central to most developmental interventions, in the contexts of children in care, less attention may be given to the need for free play and to the emotional lives of babies and young children.